The quest for the best ice hockey player in the world

 3. Mario Lemieux

 Despite these challenges, Lemieux’s career was still illustrious, and he won back-to-back Stanley Cups in the 1990-1991 and 1991-1992 seasons.
 He won six Art Ross Trophies for leading the league in points, three Hart Memorial Trophies, four Ted Lindsay Awards, and two Conn Smythe Trophies.
-He was inducted into the Hockey Hall of Fame in 1997 after his first retirement, making him the third NHL player to return after induction into the Hall.
+Widely regarded as the best ice hockey player in the world, Lemieux was inducted into the Hockey Hall of Fame in 1997 after his first retirement, making him the third NHL player to be inducted into the Hall after retiring and then returning to play.

-In 1988, Lemieux achieved greatness by scoring five unique goals to lead his team to victory over the New Jersey Devils.
+In 1988, Lemieux achieved greatness by scoring five different types of goals to lead his team to victory over the New Jersey Devils.
 His goals included a power-play goal, a short-handed goal, an even-strength goal, a penalty shot goal, and, most significantly, an empty-net goal.
 This remarkable feat stands as a testament to his determination and perseverance.

 2. Gordie Howe